jule64/findivey/README.md

 findivey
 ========

 A small Python utility that informs you when your favorite high stakes poker players are playing online.
+NOW INCLUDES GROWLS NOTIFICATIONS! (check screenshot below)

 How frustrating is it to miss an appearance of Tom "durrr" Dwan or Viktor "Isildur1" Blom, two of the most exciting players in the game, only because you forgot to log in to your poker software that evening?